alexeuler/ethereal/README.rst

         events = w3.e.get_events(ADDRESS, "Transfer", "2023-01-01", "2023-02-14")
         # Gets all Transfer events for the contract at ADDRESS between 2023-01-01 and 2023-02-14
         print(events[:10])

-"""

-from .app import Ethereal
-from .networks import load_provider_from_uri